Colin Drewes

 Papers

 Colin Drewes, Olivia Weng, Andres Meza, Alric Althoff, David Kohlbrenner, Ryan Kastner, Dustin Richmond.
-Pentimento: Data Residue in Cloud FPGAs. arXiv preprint arXiv:2303.17881, 2023
+Pentimento: Data Remanence in Cloud FPGAs.
+ACM International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), April 2024

 Mustafa Gobulukoglu, Colin Drewes, William Hunter, Ryan Kastner, and Dustin Richmond,